"Are Hot Workouts Healthier?" Review

 Some people – namely those with heart or lung problems – should avoid heated workouts.
 Pregnant women and those taking medications that affect body temperature should consult with their doctors before taking a hot class.
 And everyone else should be aware of the very real risks of dehydration and overheating, says Dr. Jason Zaremski, an assistant professor in the University of Florida College of Medicine's department of orthopedics and rehabilitation.

 "The major concern is that your body's core temperature will begin to rise and you put your internal organs and central nervous system at risk," he says.
 Another issue: Getting too tired too soon can affect your posture and alter your ability to control your muscles and movements, boosting your risk for injury, Bergeron adds.
 As Zotos puts it, "people tend to stretch deeper [in heated classes,] but they're not ready for it," she says.
-"That's where you tend to get injuries to your tendons or ligaments."
+"That's where you tend to get injuries to your tendons or ligaments."2.
+Do your research.

 "Hot" varies from class to class – some may hover around 80 degrees; a Bikram yoga class will be close to 105 degrees.
 Humidity and ventilation differ, too.
 All make a big difference in your ability to handle – and benefit from – heated classes, experts say.
-Benz recommends talking to the studio ahead of time about the room's environment; The Sweat Shoppe, which keeps its classes at 80 to 84 degrees, for example, has cooler "microclimates" in the room where newbies can sit.
+Benz recommends talking to the studio ahead of time about the room's environment; The Sweat Shoppe, which keeps its classes at 80 to 84 degrees, for example, has cooler "microclimates" in the room where newbies can sit.3.
+Manage expectations.

 If you're a fitness enthusiast looking for a new challenge or an elite athlete personal training for a race, a heated class could be a good fit.
 But if you're trying to burn more calories while doing less work, trim fat or "detox," keep in mind the support for such benefits is thin at best.
 "Hotter workouts are harder than performing the exact same workout at a lower temperature; thus, you will burn more calories," Zaremski concedes.
 "But if you cannot maintain the same level of intensity and exertion in a heated environment … this defeats the purpose."